bounswe/bounswe2025group6/practice-app/backend/docs/api_documentations/user profile/rate_recipe.md

 2. Ratings must be between 0.0 and 5.0 (inclusive)

-3. At least one rating (taste or difficulty) must be provided
+3. Both ratings (taste or difficulty) must be provided

 4. The authenticated user will be automatically associated with the rating